 Step 3: Configure access sources for the original server

-During major events, you can configure blacklist rules to block requests from IP addresses in specific regions, data centers, or third-party cloud service providers.
+During critical events, you can configure blacklist rules to block requests from IP addresses in specific regions, data centers, or third-party cloud service providers.
 You can also configure whitelist rules to allow traffic from specific IP addresses based on your business requirements.
 For more information, see Configure whitelist rules to allow specific requests.

 Region blacklist